PACE program prepares future STEM leaders | The Lighthouse

 How I apply what I learned at Macquarie in the workplace:

 “Working collaboratively and effectively is key in the workplace.
-I am currently working on the new development of the Children's Hospital at Westmead.
+I am currently working on the new development of The Children's Hospital at Westmead.
 This job involves multiple companies all contributing to the design of the building, with each group having certain requirements.

 "Internally, we are a team of six engineers, all from different backgrounds and experiences.
 Despite the pressure of the job, we can effectively manage the workload, and collaborate to deliver the best result for our client.”